Here's the latest on the upcoming multiplayer shooter, Splatoon 3

 How many players can play Splatoon 3?

 Just like the previous games in the series, Splatoon 3 will feature fast-paced team battles with up to eight players.
+In Splatoon 2, a co-op mode called Salmon Run was introduced, so we also expect a similar mode to appear in Splatoon 3.

 Can I customize my character?

-Yes, Splatoon and Splatoon 2 are both known for their sense of style, and most they were both full of customization options, and we can expect Splatoon 3 to follow suit.
-The teaser trailers shows the player customizing their Inkling with various hairstyles, outfits, and skin tones.
+Yes, Splatoon and Splatoon 2 are both known for their sense of style, and both of them were full of customization options, so we can expect Splatoon 3 to follow suit.
+The teaser trailer shows the player customizing their Inkling with various hairstyles, outfits, and skin tones.
 You can even customize your Little Buddy's haircut.

 There are also many different weapons to suit all kinds of playstyles.
 In the teaser, we got a look at a new bow and arrow weapon.
 We're sure to get a closer look at all the customization options at a later date.